mmbman/Katagiri/fukanzazengi-annotated.md

 title: "Fukanzazengi – Annotated"
 ---

 Katagiri Roshi discussed *Fukanzazengi* – Zen Master Dogen’s “Universal Recommendation for Zazen” – in many of his talks.
 On this page, I go through *Fukanzazengi* line-by-line and add notes and links to talks where Katagiri Roshi discussed the line or lines in question.
+This is very much a work in progress; I will update this page as I transcribe talks and find additional references.

-The primary text annotated here is the [Sotoshu translation](https://www.sotozen.com/eng/zazen/advice/fukanzanzeng.html), which is used by many Zen centers.
+The primary text annotated here is the [Sotoshu translation of *Fukanzazengi*](https://www.sotozen.com/eng/zazen/advice/fukanzanzeng.html), which is used by many Zen centers.
 Alternative translations by Katagiri Roshi, where they are known, are provided as second-level blockquotes.

-No single English translation of *Fukanzazengi* – including the Sotoshu translation – should be taken as authoritative.
+No single English translation of *Fukanzazengi* should be taken as authoritative.
 For a comparison of six English translations of Fukanzazengi, see [“Fukanzazengi: 6 translations”](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf) (external link).

-This is very much a work in progress; I will update this page as I transcribe talks and find additional references.

 ---